 There are a number of treatment options.
-Treatments work best when they are given immediately after symptoms occur – within the first 1-2 hours.
+Treatments work best when they are given immediately after symptoms start – the sooner the better, ideally within 30 minutes.
 Early treatment to open up the blockage can help prevent or limit damage to the heart muscle.

 In an emergency, when your health care team thinks a heart attack is likely, you may be started on:

-- Aspirin and other antiplatelet agents to thin your blood and prevent further clotting
+- Aspirin and other antiplatelet agents to thin your blood or prevent clotting

-- Nitroglycerin to help improve blood flow through the heart's arteries
+- Nitroglycerin to help widen the blood vessels and improve blood flow to the heart

 - Anticoagulants to prevent further clotting